wikidoge/odin-recipes/README.md

 # odin-recipes
 This the first project I am doing under The Odin Project.
-I have to build a recipe website HTML
+I have to build a recipe website using HTML.